TomasSerra/random-NFT-generator/README.md

 # Random NFT Generator

-This code can create thousands of NFT images from layers.
+This webpage can create NFT images from layers.
+This code is for free use.

+Created by: © Tomas Serra